What is SEER rating, and what does it mean for my AC?

 Have SEER rating explained by our friendly technicians

 In the market for a new air conditioner and need a technician to walk you through your options?
 We’d be happy to help.
 Wagner is Albuquerque’s top choice for new AC installation.
-As a York dealer, we’re proud to install energy-efficient, high-SEER air conditioners right here in town.
+We’re proud to install energy-efficient, high-SEER air conditioners right here in town.
 Contact us today to schedule a free in-home estimate with our friendly team!